marykdb/maryk/core/documentation/properties/types/enum.md

 }
 ```

-**Example of a Kotlin Enum property definition for use within a Model its PropertyDefinitions**
+**Example of an Enum property definition for use within a Model its PropertyDefinitions**

 It refers to the earlier Kotlin enum definition
 ```kotlin